-Toy Story Land at Night
+Toy Story Land and Galaxy’s Edge at Night

 Opting for Woody’s Lunch Box leaves you in Toy Story Land as the lights start to take effect.
-Even if you didn’t eat there then walk on over and enjoy some of the details and the energy this new land has.
+Even if you didn’t eat there then walk on over and enjoy some of the details and the energy this land has.
 If the wait times are low then go for an attraction.
 Grab a dessert and enjoy the atmosphere, either exploring the details or pulling up a chair and relaxing for a little bit.

-Fantasmic! if You Must
+Fantasmic! if you must

 Final Attractions and Neon

 Once the nighttime spectaculars end, it’s time for one last ride on Slinky Dog Dash.
 The coaster is more fun at night and worth an extra ride if you have the energy.
 This time can also be used to fill in any attractions that you want to re-ride or somehow missed.
-With only 6 actual rides in the park, you should have completed all of the attractions easily at this point though.
+With only a few actual rides in the park, you should have completed all of the attractions easily at this point though.